ykacer/Bert4Rec/README.md

 # Bert4Rec
-This project protoypes a model Bert based sequential recommender engine and provide train,/eval on internal dataset to predict next movies preference from user sessions
+This project protoypes a Bert-based sequential recommender engine and provide training/evaluation on internal dataset to predict next movies preference from user sessions

-The prototype fully rely on the model from paper [BERT4Rec: Sequential Recommendation with Bidirectional Encoder Representations from Transformer](https://arxiv.org/abs/1904.06690v2).
-This paper improves existing collaborative filtering based engine by using user past clicks (session) to predict next click.
+The prototype fully relies on the model from paper [BERT4Rec: Sequential Recommendation with Bidirectional Encoder Representations from Transformer](https://arxiv.org/abs/1904.06690v2).
+This paper improves existing collaborative filtering based engine by using user past clicks from a session to predict next click.

-At a glance, it proposes a Bert architecture to be pretrained on all sessions (sequence of movies indices past perferences).
+At a glance, it proposes a Bert architecture to be pretrained (with masked language modelling only) on all sessions (sequence of movies indices).
-Then the model is used in production by right-appending a mask token to input session, so that the forwarding pass to guess the most probable movie.
+Then the model is used in production by right-appending a mask token to input session, so that the forwarding fill the mask with the most probable movie.

 It gets advantages of bi-directional objective but due to nature of inputs you cannot benefit from large corpus pretraining like we tradiionally do with Bert on raw texts.